Nalyd1019/Nalyd1019/README.md

 ###

 <p align="left">My name is Dylan and I am a 5th year Computer Science student at Chalmers University of Technology in Gothenburg.
-During the first years of my degree I studied a lot of Programming and Software Engineering Principles while the later parts have focused on Machine Learning, AI and Algorithms </p>
+During the first years of my degree I studied a lot of Programming, Mathematics and Software Engineering Principles while the later parts have focused on Machine Learning, AI and Algorithms </p>

 ###